zakhenry/blog-posts/posts/observable-workers-parallel-computation-in-the-browser/article/observable-workers-parallel-computation-in-the-browser.article.md

 }
 ```

-This method is pretty straight forward - we read the file as an array buffer (see the private method defined next for the implementation), then map the resulting array buffer to the `FileHashPayload` we defined earlier with the hash computed synchronously using the `js-md5` library.
+This method is pretty straightforward - we read the file as an array buffer (see the private method defined next for the implementation), then map the resulting array buffer to the `FileHashPayload` we defined earlier with the hash computed synchronously using the `js-md5` library.

 Note that we're returning a completing observable here.
 This is critical to the functioning of the `observable-webworker` library when managing thread pools.
 It uses the completion notification to determine that the worker has completed that unit of work and is ready for another unit of work.
 We return observable as it allows us to return multiple events from the worker, which is useful for outputting progress events from long running processes.